infiniticio/infinitic/infinitic-engine-pulsar/README.md

 # Task Engine on Pulsar

-An Apache Pulsar function responsible for running Zenaton tasks.
+An Apache Pulsar function responsible for running Infinitic tasks.

 ## Development